mwcproject/mwc-node/doc/exchange_recommendations.md

 Sweeping should be done on a regular basis or as needed by the exchange.

+In addtion to this setup, it is possible to use some new settings a long with --min_conf in a single wallet to prevent double spends.
+See information about the new parameters here: https://github.com/mwcproject/mwc-wallet/blob/master/doc/change_outputs.md

 # How many confirmations are needed #

 Number of confirmations required is a personal decision that is up to the exchange.
 You can roughly estimate the cost of an attack based on number of confirmations X value of the block reward.
 For example, if the block reward is 0.6, it would cost 0.6 X 5000 = 3000 MWC to do a double spend.
 Some exchanges have different number of confirmations for different amounts deposited.